 New participant Daniel Epe, a 7-year-old from Pittsfield, received special attention for his "magnificent" gardening abilities.

 Marge Smith, another new participant, marketed her locally harvested maple syrup at the fair.

 "My very first fair has been a good experience," Smith said.

 Smith operates Maple Knoll Farm in Rowe with her husband, Floyd.
-The two have 1,200 tapped trees and want to expand by as many as 8,000.

 They've also expanded into grass-fed beef jerky, sausage and bacon.
 Smith said a marriage of the two treats is in the works.

 "We are trying to perfect a jerky recipe with maple in it," she said.